fenago/spark-dev3600/DEV360/Lab_2.md

 ## Lab 2.3a: Load Data and Create Datasets Using Reflection
 Estimated time to complete: 20 minutes

-1. While logged into the cluster as user01, use the following command to launch the shell in Scala:
+1. Use the following command to launch the shell in Scala:

 `spark-shell`